 I have not been sponsored but will quote how they describe themselves: “Eremito is a unique place, a lay hermitage located in an isolated spot, where one can spend a relaxing and reinvigorating time, away from the daily hustle and bustle of daily life.
 One can breathe and sense the atmosphere characteristic of Umbrian hermit places; here the combination of nature, peace and silence encourages being in touch with one’s soul and inner self.”

-The Eremito Hotelito Del Alma signals in many respects their respect for a monastic culture: Stone walls, monk’s robes to all guests, small and minimalist rooms, silence during the communal dinner, the preference for local food.
+The Eremito Hotelito Del Alma signals in many respects their respect for a monastic culture.
+Here we find stone walls, monk’s robes to all guests, small and minimalist rooms.
+Silence is maintained during the communal dinner, and they have a preference for local food.
 Hikes in the nearby hills are encouraged and non-existing electronic communication with the rest of the world is a plus.
 The natural setting is stunning.
 The hotel is located halfway up the hillside deep inside a forested valley with no other buildings around.
 We thoroughly enjoyed this, and some of the other guests (yes, we were allowed to speak to one another except during dinner) were here for much longer stays than us.

 There is a mini-spa, there is a yoga class before breakfast, we all eat healthy and very tasty food outside or inside.
 Forget your meat favourites during your stay here.